brunothg/x730-script/README.md

 >
 > This version targets Raspberry Pi OS versions supporting `gpiozero`
 > For a bash and `pinctrl` implementation refer to version 2.x.
+> And a much simpler python implementation is used by version 3.x.

 ## Prerequisites